Zren/breeze-alphablack/ReadMe.md

 Video: https://zippy.gfycat.com/SizzlingSecondaryBovine.webm

-Run `python3 ~/.local/share/plasma/desktoptheme/breeze-alphablack/setthemecolor.py $(python2 ~/.local/share/plasma/desktoptheme/breeze-alphablack/choosecolor.py)` which will display a color picker for you to choose your theme color.
+Run `sh ~/.local/share/plasma/desktoptheme/breeze-alphablack/themeeditor` which will display a color picker for you to choose your theme color.

 ### Panel Color (Manually)